Chemistry Lab

 30-45 minutes

-Heat of Fusion for Ice
+Determining the Heat of Fusion of Ice

 Calculate the energy required to melt ice without changing its temperature.